 At the first period of the Roman Empire, men use to wear long hair and beards.
 But the Greek’s influence brought the fashion of the barbers and barber shops.
 In 296 BC, Ticinius Mena, a Roman Senator, returned to Rome from Sicily, and introduced the custom of the barber shops.
 According to Plinius the Elder, the first important Roman who was seen with his face clean shaven was the general and consul Scipius the African.
 That’s the way his image is depicted in an old coin of the 3rd century BC.
 From that date, it was the hairstyle for men in Rome, almost until the fall of the Empire, when beards and mustaches returned to be used again.
 Barbers were called “tonsors”, and also between Romans, the tonsorial profession was highly respected.
 Romans were very concerned about their look, and soon, the “tonstrinae” (barbershops), like in Greece, became an important place of reunion for Roman men.
 The operation of shaving beards was made only with water and razors made of bronze and sharpened with stones, (these razors were called "novaculae") or by means of depilation with beeswax and tweezers.
 Besides of cutting their hair, barbers practiced head massages and made their clients some manicure and pedicure services, and also used to perfume their hair with oils and scents.
 Roman men spent long hours in the barbershops for their hair care.
 And, even at that age, barbers started also to practice dental extractions.
 Patricians, who were the people with better social rank, had their own barbers and hair designers among their servitude.
 And women always had personal hair dressers between their slaves.

 At the fall of the Roman Empire and when the people called by them “barbarians” invaded Europe, all the Romans looked very well clean shaven.
 But the Franks, Visigoths and other German peoples brought the fashion of beards and long hair.
 At the Middle Ages, there was an important change in barbers’ activities.
 All the surgical operations were at that time in hands of the clergymen, who were the only cultivated and educated people at that time.
 Even the 90% of the nobles were completely illiterate.
 The priests hired then, to assist them in their medical operations, the only people capable to perform that task: the barbers, who were also familiarized with dental extractions and other minor surgical interventions.
 The First Council of Lateran of 1123 “peremptorily prohibited the clergy from attending at the bed side of the sick, otherwise than as ministers of religion”.
 The Second Council of Lateran, in 1139, threatened all priests who persist in the practice of medicine.
 In the Council of Tours of 1163, the Pope Alexander III issued a similar prohibition.
 And in 1215 the Pope Innocent III issued an edict through the fourth Lateran Council , addressed to deacons and priests forbidding them from the practice of operations where blood is present.
 It’s established, then, than the extraction of human blood (most of the cures were bloodlettings) would be, from then on, a sin of sacrilege for the ministers of God.
 As a consequence, barbers took all those tasks in their hands.The profession of barber achieved, then, a high category not seen before.
 And it also started, along the 6 next centuries, a fight and a hard competition between barbers and medical surgeons.
 Until the 15th century, barbers continued doing surgery and all kind of cures, with no inconvenience.
-In 1450, in England, by decision of the Parliament, they would be restricted to bloodlettings, dental extractions and hair care.
+In 1450, in England, b by decision of the Parliament, they would be restricted to bloodlettings, dental extractions and hair care.
 In the 16th and 17th centuries, barbers were elevated to high positions in the European royal courts.
 An edict issued by Henry the VIIIth of England allowed them to receive once a year bodies for dissections and the study of human anatomy.
+It's difficult to imagine stylists in an upscale salon in NYC today performing dental cleaning services and extractions or bloodlettings.
+Besides, what cleaning service new york would agree to clean the salon?

 |Henry VIII receiving the Barber-Surgeons, by Hans Holbein (1543).|